uynitsuj/uynitsuj.github.io/_posts/2020-01-09-improved-elevated-robotic-system-and-method.md

 Team : Adham Elarabawy, Justin Yu

-Since the advent of robotic systems and devices, the primary application focus has been with enhancing productivity and safety in industrial and agricultural markets such as manufacturing assembly lines (e.g. vehicles, integrated circuits and circuit boards, food preparation), warehouse package/container retrieval and disbursement, and crop harvesting to name a few.
-Robotic assistance devices have also been deployed in military applications employing various form factors (e.g. tanks, unmanned aerial vehicles) and various levels of artificial intelligence.
-The popularity of robotic assistance devices in personal and domestic markets comparably have been primarily confined to toys including flying devices (e.g. drones) and cleaning devices (e.g. carpet or pool cleaners).
-Consequently, these devices typically occupy space in the open air or on the ground.
-While floor-based mobile robots (e.g. telepresence robots) may have great potential for automating processes and assisting people (i.e. the disabled and infirmed or home/industrial security), their need to navigate around objects (people, furniture, stairs, pets..) makes them expensive while still not alleviating the potential for a sense of obtrusiveness on the part of the users.
-Elevated robotics systems exist with varying mechanical designs and control mechanisms to traverse along an elevated track.
-Accordingly, it would be advantageous to provide an elevated robotic system which provides smooth and efficient traversal along an elevated track.
+Robotic systems have been developed and utilized primarily for enhancing productivity and safety in various industrial and agricultural settings, such as manufacturing assembly lines, warehouse operations, and crop harvesting.
+In contrast, robotic devices in personal and domestic markets have been largely limited to toys, drones, and cleaning devices, occupying space on the ground or in the air.
+While floor-based mobile robots like telepresence robots have potential for automating processes and assisting people, their need to navigate around obstacles, including people, furniture, stairs, and pets, can make them expensive and intrusive.
+Therefore, elevated robotic systems with unique mechanical designs and control mechanisms that traverse along elevated tracks offer significant advantages.

 ![Annotation 2020-08-03 214351]({{ site.url }}/img/Post1/Annotation 2020-08-03 214351.png){:height="50%" width="50%"}